ferru97/newScraper/README.md

 ## How to use

 ### Dataset Nameing
-Open the terminal in the tool folder and run the tool using the following syntax: py main.py number_of_times num_of_pages where:
 - Place datasets in the dataset/ folder
 - Rename the datasets using the following format
     - For usatoday use *www-usatoday-com.csv*